JiangPeng-666/iai_kinect2_opencv4/README.md

 ## Dependencies

-- ROS Indigo/Jade/Melodic/Noetic
+- ROS Noetic
 - OpenCV (4.x.x, using the one from the official Ubuntu repositories is recommended)
-- PCL (1.7.x, using the one from the official Ubuntu repositories is recommended)
+- PCL (1.10.x, using the one from the official Ubuntu repositories is recommended)
 - Eigen (optional, but recommended)
 - OpenCL (optional, but recommended)
 - [libfreenect2](https://github.com/OpenKinect/libfreenect2) (>= v0.2.0, for stability checkout the latest stable release)